Jimmy-Zhang13798/my_study_about_sensor_fusion/README.md

-# My personal learning diary(or learning notes) about sensor fusion course in Udacity.
+# My personal learning diary(or learning notes) about Perception and sensor fusion
 Some of the notes are based on the this [repo](https://github.com/fanweng/Udacity-Sensor-Fusion-Nanodegree).

 my_project.md: About the projects.